ikdao/self-license/README.md

 ## Set of Rules:

-The rule to use for Self License is naming and notational where conditional declaration of value at declared positions(a positional value syntax) with reverse priority order, respecting that determine/derive semantics/meaning of license i.e. terms and conditions.
+The rule to use Self License is naming and notational where conditional declaration of value at declared positions(a positional value syntax) in reverse/explicit priority, respecting that determine/derive semantics/meaning of license i.e. terms and conditions of license.

 ### Declared positions: